Camera Lenses

 Every photographer should choose a focal length according to their needs.

-Remember – the shorter the focal length, the more of a scene is captured.
+Remember – the shorter the focal length, the more a scene is captured.
 The longer the focal length, the less of the scene is captured.

 1. Wide-Angle Lenses